 4. Exfoliate Responsibly

 Exfoliation can do wonders for your skin as you don’t over-exfoliate.
 You want to do enough to loosen and remove the dead cells from the surface of your skin without causing damage.
-The American Academy of Dermatology has a handy guide you can use to learn how to exfoliate safely.

 5. Don’t Just Focus on Your Face